shampeter/DbEntityService/Source/Main/AXAXL.DbEntity.Benchmarks/Results.And.Notes.md

 Starting from v1.4.1, benchmark included `EtwProfiler` from `BenchmarkDotNet` to collect performance trace.
 Detailed description of `EtwProfiler` is here in [this blog](https://adamsitnik.com/ETW-Profiler/).
 To view the trace file, download of `PerfView` [here](https://github.com/Microsoft/perfview/releases).
 For using `PerfView`, see [this tutorial](https://channel9.msdn.com/Series/PerfView-Tutorial).

+Be sure to choose the process with command line starting with `32-bit dotnet` as I have, so far, only produced successfully diagnostics in 32-bit process.

+## 2020-01-13

+Haven't really walk down the stack trace but from the `metric/interval` ratio shown on top of `CPU Stack` screens.
+Both base-line and optimization-2 benchmark were having similiar ratio, i.e. baseline 0.42 vs optimization-2 0.44.
+These ratios, according to tutorial, may imply that the bottleneck may not be CPU bound.

 ## 2020-01-11

 At Home.
 Using ArrayPool